 The word terrarium comes from two different Latin words: terra, which means “earth”, and rium, which refers to a structure of some kind.
 So, together, terrarium literally means “earth within”.

 Nowadays there are a lot of indoor gardening kits on the market and in a lot of cases you can easily build your own terrarium from natural materials.
-Beyond that, many of the building blocks used for terrariums can be found in your kitchen and that store right down the road.
+Beyond that, many of the building blocks used for terrariums can be found in your

 How Terrarium Works?

-Are Terrarium Self-sustainable?
+3 Are Terrarium Self-sustainable?
+How Terrarium Release Water Vapor

 Yes, most of the time.
 We need to be aware that even though a terrarium might look perfect and well maintained, the growing conditions it has endured over time and especially the amount of light and water you have given it can affect its vitality over time.
 The one thing that makes a terrarium self-sustainable is sufficient exposer to sunlight.
 And the keyword here is “sufficient” because if there’s too much light, vegetation within the enclosed walls will photosynthesize at rapid pace resulting in soggy terrarium.
 If the sunlight is not sufficient, they will die.
 So, placement of your terrarium will define how the plants grow in the ‘boon’ or how long the plants will last in the little space.
+Alternatively, you can use artificial light, such as a 100-watt bulb or fluorescent tubes, to maintain the right conditions for your terrarium.

 How to Make A Healthy Terrarium

-1. A Closed Transparent Container:
+1. A Closed Transparent Glass Container:

 The container of the terrarium needs to be transparent and closed on top.
 The closed lid is very important because it prevents the air from the room getting in and contaminating the air inside.
 It also prevents the moisture from escaping and protects the plants from changes in temperature in the room.
 A lid is the most effective of all ways to regulate the humidity of a terrarium.
 The closed nature of the lid can also be used to regulate the temperature of the closed environment and increase or decrease the temperature as needed.